JoelMahon/Computer-Science-Final-Year-Project/README.md

 # Computer-Science-Final-Year-Project
-The release, installer, and disseration of my final year project for me Computer Science degree.
+The release, installer, and dissertation of my final year project for me Computer Science degree.

 Your system should be 64-bit Windows 10 with OpenGL 3.3 compatible drivers installed, otherwise your program may not run correctly.